Xalfer/Termtris/README.md

 # Termtris
 Tetris clone written in C++ using the PDCurses library.
 ### please do keep in mind
-That this is my first bigger project and that I am a beginner and don't have much expirience.
+That I am a beginner and don't have much expirience and that this is my first bigger project.

 ### controls
 * left and right arrows to move the piece